 - asserting that access to subobjects that do not have explicit security information should be allowed rather than denied.

 - asserting what sort of protection should be used when determining access to an object itself rather than a particular method of the object

 It is important to understand that security assertions made in your Product code do not limit the ability of the code that the assertion protects.
 Assertions only protect access to this code.
-The code which constitutes the body of a protected, private, or public method of a class defined in a Zope disk-based Product runs completely unrestricted, and is not subject to security constraints of any kind within Zope.
-An exception to this rule occurs when disk-based-Product code calls a “through the web” method such as a Python Script or a DTML Method.
+The code which constitutes the body of a protected, private, or public method of a class defined in a Zope filesystem-based Product runs completely unrestricted, and is not subject to security constraints of any kind within Zope.
+An exception to this rule occurs when filesystem-based-Product code calls a “through the web” method such as a Python Script or a DTML Method.
 In this case, the security constraints imposed by these objects respective to the current request are obeyed.